pixel-ports/docs-pas/docs/ot_framework.md

 You can easily see that there is practically no difference compared to an instance, except for:
 - **scheduleInfo**: this has already been commented before

+- **active**: this field is no longer used since version v0.2 (you can leave it to true, or just remove it)

 - **timing functions**: you should have notices that timing parameters in the input element, such as *from* and *to*, have a special value (*${DATE_MINUTE_INIT}, ${DATE_MINUTE_INIT}*).
 This makes absolutely sense as otherwise, the *pingcount* model would always make the same operation with the same input.
 By means of theses special functions, data will always refer to the current minute, every 5 minutes (according to *cheduleInfo* in the example).
 Thus:
       - every 5 minutes the *pingcount* model will be launched
       - input data will be taken from the last minutes